 - both entities have a common parent entity that itself meets one or all of the above.

-Joint venture agreements may also meet this requirement and there are specific ways accountancy firms, law firms and unincorporated associations may demonstrate common ownership or control.
-However, the company structure and demonstrating how the entities are linked, can often be complex and we recommend organisations review the appropriate Guidance for further information.
+Joint venture agreements may also meet this requirement and there are also specific ways accountancy firms, law firms and unincorporated associations may demonstrate common ownership or control.
+If the corporate structure is unusually complicated, demonstrating how the entities are linked can often be complex.
+The appropriate Guidance provides further information.

-In addition, in order to obtain a sponsor licence, an organisation must demonstrate to UKVI that it is a genuine organisation operating lawfully in the UK, that it has relevant HR systems in place and that it has a genuine need for a sponsor licence.
+The organisation must also demonstrate to UKVI that it is a genuine organisation operating lawfully in the UK, that it has relevant HR processes and systems in place and that it has a genuine need for a sponsor licence.

-A further document is required to evidence the common ownership and control between the overseas and UK entities.
-This may for example include a sworn affidavit by a senior executive or partner identifying how the entities are linked, company accounts or the joint venture agreement.
+The evidence of the corporate structure must demonstrate common ownership and control between the overseas and UK entities.
+This may, for example, include a sworn affidavit by a senior executive or partner identifying how the entities are linked, company accounts or the joint venture agreement.

-Decisions on sponsor licence applications can take up to 16 weeks, but we would generally expect an applicant to receive a decision within 4-8 weeks.
+Decisions on sponsor licence applications can take up to 16 weeks, but we would generally expect a decision within 4-8 weeks.

-When an organisation has a sponsor licence the overseas worker can be transferred to the UK under the following categories of Tier 2 (ICT):
+When an organisation has a Tier 2 ICT sponsor licence, the overseas worker can be transferred to the UK under the following categories of Tier 2 (ICT):